What You Can and Can’t Eat with Braces

 • Embrace a more wholesome and balanced diet.
 Avoiding sugary foods isn’t only a good rule for when you’re wearing braces.
 It’s good guidance for any healthy diet.
 Eating nutritious whole foods can help you avoid decay-causing sweets.
 You’ll also ensure you get enough vitamins and nutrients for strong teeth.

-Cleaning Braces after Eating
+Cleaning braces after eating

 Regardless of the food you eat while wearing braces, maintaining oral hygiene is paramount.
 The crevices around these appliances and your teeth must be kept clean at all times.

-Brush at least three times a day with each session lasting for approximately five minutes.
-Remember to clean the gums and the tongue as you would without braces.
 A bacterial mouthwash can also help in eradicating any organisms that remain trapped around the braces.

 Disclaimer: This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to serve as dental or other professional health advice and is not intended to be used for diagnosis or treatment of any condition or symptom.
 You should consult a dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.